katur/eegi/README_database_migration.md

 ## Data Migration Script

 A script is used to migrate new or updated rows, which lives in `utils/management/commands`.
+(It does not yet account for deleted rows, so just prior to the official migration to the new database, the script should be run on a truncated database).
 To run:

     ./manage.py migrate_legacy_data

-(This script does not yet account for deleted rows.
-So when we are ready to officially migrate to the new database, the new database should be populated from scratch in order to account for deleted rows.)

 In a nutshell, the script is broken into about 10 steps, each step roughly corresponding to migrating a single table.